renestein/Rstein.AsyncCpp/readme.md

 ```
 vcpkg install rsasynccpp rsasynccpp:x64-Windows
 ```
-_Remark: If you need  legacy await support (the /await compiler switch is used, coroutines are in the std::experimental namespace) install Rstein.AsyncCpp library using the command._
+_Remark: If you need legacy await support (the /await compiler switch is used, coroutines are in the std::experimental namespace), install Rstein.AsyncCpp library using the following command._
 ```
 vcpkg install rsasynccpp[lib-cl-win-legacy-await] rsasynccpp[lib-cl-win-legacy-await]:x64-Windows
 ```
-* Use the library.
+* Enjoy the library.
 ``` C++

 #include <iostream>